Skip to content

 The coordination model follows three principles:

-1. Declare before acting -- agents announce their work area and file scope at check-in
+1. Declare before acting -- Agents announce their work area and file scope at check-in

-2. Stay visible -- heartbeats prove the agent is still alive and working
+2. Stay visible -- Heartbeats prove the agent is still alive and working

-3. Clean exit -- checkout records what was accomplished and releases the work area
+3. Clean exit -- Checkout records what was accomplished and releases the work area

 Agent Lifecycle